nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Thu Oct 07 2021)
+### Joke of the day (Fri Oct 08 2021)
 <!-- joke -->
->Chuck Norris invented his own type of karate.
-It's called Chuck-Will-Kill.
+>When an episode of Walker Texas Ranger was aired in France, the French surrendered to Chuck Norris just to be on the safe side.
 <!-- /joke -->

-*Last update: Thu, 07 Oct 2021 00:27:14 GMT*
+*Last update: Fri, 08 Oct 2021 00:27:57 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)